young-su-ko/notebook/_posts/2025-08-11-flowmatching-vectorfields.md

 \end{aligned}
 $$[^1]

-To summarize the main point: if the conditional path for individual datapoints satisfies the continuity equation, if we look at the behavior of the paths across all datapoints (marginal vector field), it also satifies the continuity equation.
-I think this is a reoccuring theme that comes up many times for flow matching: what works at the individual level, somehow also works over the entire dataset.
+To summarize the main point: if the conditional path for individual datapoints satisfies the continuity equation, if we look at the behavior of the paths across all datapoints (marginal vector field), it also satifies the continuity equation[^2].

+### summary
+Since we can easily sample from a Gaussian, if we learn the marginal vector field, we can transform our samples from the Gaussian into a sample from our desired distribution.
+We've seen that the marginal vector field is a weighted average of conditional vector fields and that continuity equation holds true for the marginal vector field.
+Next, we will look into why the marginal vector field is hard to directly learn and how we get around it.

 ---
 {: data-content="footnotes"}
 [^1]: Applying the product rule at the last step: $$\text{div}(f\mathbf{v}) = \nabla \cdot f + f \cdot \text{div}(\mathbf{v})$$
+[^2]: I think this is a reoccuring theme that comes up many times for flow matching: what works at the individual level, somehow also works over the entire dataset.